 Four foundational themes were used to organize the Board's findings and recommendations (Figure 3).
 The first is a lack of primary focus on the patient and family experience, which was central to the Board's findings and framed its overall findings and recommendations.
-Every interaction with the MHS is an opportunity to shape patient experience, either positively or negatively, and this opportunity exists no matter what the child or family needs from the system (routine, chronic, urgent, or complex care), the location at which the child receives care (direct or purcha sed care component), or the child's TRICARE benefit level (Prime, Standard, or Extra).
+Every interaction with the MHS is an opportunity to shape patient experience, either positively or negatively, and this opportunity exists no matter what the child or family needs from the system (routine, chronic, urgent, or complex care), the location at which the child receives care (direct or purchased care component), or the child's TRICARE benefit level (Prime, Standard, or Extra).

-In addition, the patient and family experience and overall performance of the MHS is heavily influenced by challenges related to: measurement, collection, and reporting of data (see Appendix A.3, B.2, C.2, and D.2 for more information); standardization of care (see Appendix A.2, B.2, B.3, C.2, D.2, and D.3, for more information); and care coordination (see Appendix E for more information).
-Because pediatric health care services affect readiness, pursuing improvements according to these four foundational themes is essential to the MHS achieving the MHS Quadruple Aim.
+In addition, the patient and family experience and overall performance of the MHS is heavily influenced by challenges related to: measurement, collection, and reporting of data (see Appendix B.3, C.2, D.2, and E.3 for more information); standardization of care (see Appendix B.2, C.2, C.3, D.2, E.2, and E.3, for more information); and care coordination (see Appendix F for more information).
+Because pediatric health care services indeed affect readiness, pursuing improvements according to these four foundational themes is essential to the MHS achieving the MHS Quadruple Aim.

-Parents go off to war . . . [and]

-we know that if a child of a

-deployed service member

-experiences health care issues,

-that service member thousands

-of miles away also has trouble.

-Our duty in the Military Health

-System is to provide peace of

-mind by guaranteeing health

-care for children."
+"Parents go off to war . . . [and] we know that if a child of a deployed service member experiences health care issues, that service member thousands of miles away also has trouble.
+Our duty in the Military Health System is to provide peace of mind by guaranteeing health care for children."